danielbachhuber/Assignment-Desk/readme.txt

 = 0.4 =
 * Pitch form offers customizable labels and descriptions for every field
+* Moved pitch form settings to its own view

 = 0.3 =
 * Manage Posts - Can filter by assignment_status